 - Pour wet ingredients into the large bowl with the dry ingredients.
 Gently stir to combine.
-Fold in 1/8 cup of the diced apples.
+Fold in 1/4 cup of the diced apples.

 - Scoop mixture evenly into muffin tin with liners and top each cup with remaining diced apples.